DanielSerek/OrientationExam/21stCenturyFoxOSIC-orientation-normal-exam-master/README.md

 - Write an SQL query to get all `Renault` cars which are more expensive than 8000

+SELECT modelname FROM carsforsale WHERE manufacturerName='Renault' AND acquisitionPrice > 8000;

 - Write an SQL query to decrease all `Volkswagen` car's price by 100 units

+UPDATE carsforsale SET acquisitionPrice=acquisitionPrice-100 WHERE manufacturerName='Volkswagen';